thedunncodes/alx-files_manager/README.md

 - `worker.js`: Background job processing.
 - `server.js`: Entry point for the application.

+## Usage

+After succesfully running the application you can access the project on your command line using `curl` to send requests to your server.
+[Learn more about `CURL`](https://curl.se/)

+To access the project you must be authenticated first and your data must be stored/registered.
+Access the `POST /users` route to create a new user.

 ## License

 This project is provided for educational purposes only.
 It is not affiliated with any actual file storage platform.